Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Simulation Studies

-Before we move to more complicated settings, we would like to use the above simulation to demonstrate the effectiveness of parameter expansion in dealing with rank data.
-We use Scenario 2 with noise level $\sigma=5$ as an illustration.
-Figure \ref{acf_px} shows that Gibbs sampler with parameter expansion reduces the autocorrelation in MCMC samples compared to regular Gibbs sampler.
+Before we move on to more complex settings, we use Scenario 2 with noise level $\sigma=0.1$ to demonstrate the dramatic power of parameter expansion in dealing with rank data.
+In particular, we fit the BARC model with $\sigma_\alpha$ fixed at $1$ and $\sigma_\beta$ fixed at $10$ \textit{a priori}.
+From Figure \ref{fig:acf_px}, Gibbs sampler with parameter expansion reduces the auto-correlation in MCMC samples compared to regular Gibbs sampler.
+We also note that the parameter expansion step takes about the same amount of computational time as one conditional update of a simple Gibbs sampler, which is negligible.